 What is Mindfulness-Based Stress Reduction (MBSR)?

 Mindfulness-Based Stress Reduction (MBSR) is a popular therapeutic intervention which incorporates mindfulness meditation training.
+You can learn how to help others by working towards a mindfulness training certification yourself.
 Most of the research in this area is done by neuroscientists who study the association between these interventions and neural mechanisms in the brain.

 Mindfulness meditation studies tend to involve the research of psychologists and psychiatrists as well as neurologists.
 The overall effectiveness of mindfulness meditation sometimes even sparks the interest of philosophers and sociologists, as it leads to questions such as: if more people regularly practiced mindfulness and were more compassionate to one another as a result of that, what effect could it have on society as a whole?